danbikle/flask12/README.md

 conda install gunicorn
 ```

-To run this app on my laptop, I ran this shell command:
+To run this app on my laptop, I ran these shell commands:

 ```bash
 cd ~/myflask12